lifeSpanOfaNote/IEOR223-project-group-0/README.md

 The folder `VAE` contains the following:

-* `VAE_with_IS_FID` is a notebook for creating, training and evaluating a diffusion model on the CIFAR-10 dataset from scratch.
+* `VAE_with_IS_FID.ipynb` is a notebook for creating, training and evaluating a VAE model on the CIFAR-10 dataset from scratch.

+## GAN

+The folder `GAN` contains the following:

+* `DCGAN.ipynb` is a notebook for creating, training and evaluating a DCGAN model on the ["YiwengXie/102_flowers_small"](https://huggingface.co/datasets/YiwengXie/102_flowers_small) dataset from scratch.